TCYang1006/team-profile-generator/README.md

-WHEN I select the engineer option
-THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu

 WHEN I select the intern option
 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu